itf/6s092/courses/IAP19/PS/PS16/content.md

          4        14 \n
        /   \\     /   \\ \n
       2      5   10     16 \n
 We delete the root (node with key 8).
 What does the tree look now?
+(Follow the delete function we learned in class).
 """
 csq_renderer = "checkbox"
-csq_soln = [1,1,0,0]
+csq_soln = [0,1,0]
 csq_options =  [
 '''
+               14
+             /   \\
+           10     16
+         /
+        4
+       /  \\
+     2     5
+''',
+'''
           10 \n
         /     \\ \n
       4        14 \n
      /  \\        \\ \n
     2     5         16 \n
+''',
 '''
+               4
+              /  \\
+            2      5
+                     \\
+                      14
+                    /   \\
+                  10      16
+'''
 ]
 csq_name="qexample1"
-csq_explanation = "When we delete the node with key 14, either the node with key 10 or the node with key 16 can take its place."
+csq_explanation = "We are in the case where the node being deleted has two children.
+We take the min of the right subtree (or the max of the left subtree), and put move it to the place of the deleted node."
 </question>